Anishsahoo001188/SIMON_GAME/README.md

 # SIMON_GAME
-This is project for Simon game
+This is project for Simon game.